Tahirbhalli/Enumerable-Methods/README.md

-# buble-sort
+# Enumeration
 > Project built using basic Ruby.
   This project contains:
-- A method #bubble_sort that takes an array and returns a sorted array.
-- A similar method called #bubble_sort_by which sorts an array by accepting a block.
+- A Module Enumeration which contains different method with different functionalitys.

 # What it does
-It takes two arays and sort them with different arguments.
+We use these method with namespace for different uses
 ## Built With
 - Ruby